SourcePointUSA/unity-sdk/README.md

     }
 ```

-# Usage – Custom GDPR Consent
+# Custom GDPR Consent

-To provide you ability to request custom GDPR consent with specific vendors, categories and legitimate interest categories we created method `CustomConsentGDPR`.
-One additional step to handle the result of such call is delegate which handles `GdprConsent` object, represented as `SuccessDelegate` method in our code example.
-It will be asyncroniously triggered when the result of user interactiov will have been handled.
+To provide you with the ability to request custom GDPR consent with specific vendors, categories, and legitimate interest categories we created the `CustomConsentGDPR` method.
+One additional step to handle the result of the call is the delegate which handles the `GdprConsent` object, represented as `SuccessDelegate` method in our code example below.
+It will be asynchronously triggered when the result of end-user interaction is handled.
 ```c#
     public void OnCustomConsentButtonClick()
     {